![]() deutsches Glossar |

 An interlocking signal at the

-entrance of an interlocked route. (see also: EXIT
+entrance of a route. (see also: EXIT

 SIGNAL)